Osage Orange 'White Shield'

 - Is Osage Orange 'White Shield' good for the Colorado Front Range?

-- Yes.
-Osage Orange 'White Shield' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Osage Orange 'White Shield' is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 - How big does Osage Orange 'White Shield' get?